Bluff body drag manipulation using pulsed jets and Coanda effect: Concluding remarks

-While the low-frequency actuation is of the same order as the unforced vortex shedding, drag reduction takes place at time-scales one order of magnitude smaller, decoupled to the absolute instability of the wake \citep{Huerre90,Glezer05}.
-When compared to the shear-layer instabilities, the high-frequency forcing is roughly 3-4 times greater.
-Generally, these results show similar trends when compared to previous applications of high-frequency forcing in other shear flow configurations \citep{Dandois07,Vukasinovic10,Oxlade15}.

-A parallel between both actuation methods is made by analyzing their effects on the flow topology.
-The high-frequency forcing impacts the wake by two main process.
-An initial flow deviation close to the edges is responsible to narrow the entire wake.
-Besides, the periodic vortex train stabilizes the shear-layer implying an overall reduction of the wake turbulent kinetic energy.
-These coupled effects result in a wake length similar to the reference flow.
-The reduced velocity fluctuations acts to elongate the bubble length and to reduce wake entrainment.
-Then, a mean bubble with a higher aspect ratio ${L_r}/{H^{\star}}$ appears due to the lower ${H^{\star}}$, differently to the low actuation frequency where the enhanced flow fluctuations decreases ${L_r}$.
-This scenario is consistent to the ideas proposed by \citet{Gerrard66} and \citet{Roshko55,Roshko93a} some decades ago.
+It is additionally found that high-frequency actuation reduces shear-layer growth and dampens velocity fluctuations in the whole wake, resulting in a lower entrainment of external, high momentum fluid in the recirculating bubble.
+At a Reynolds number ${Re_{H}}=3.0\times 10^5$, the drag is reduced by $10\,\%$ as a result of the coupled flow deviation and the overall wake stabilization, resulting in a wake length similar to the reference flow.
+This is explained by the fact that the reduced velocity fluctuations acts to elongate the bubble length by reducing wake entrainment, while flow deviation tends to decrease the wake width.
+The final mean bubble has a higher aspect ratio due to wake shaping, in contrast to the low actuation frequency case which enhances flow fluctuations thus decreasing the recirculating length.
+Both scenarios are consistent to the wake equilibrium models proposed by \citet{Roshko55,Roshko93a} some decades ago.

 Finally, the addition of the Coanda effect to the actuator system not only preserves the unsteady features of control but also reinforces the flow deviation close to the model.
 The resulted adjustment of the pressure gradients along the wake is favorable to the base pressure recovery and decreases the drag by almost $20\,\%$ when actuation at high-frequencies is applied.
-The unsteady Coanda blowing analyzed here complement the well-known steady actuation used in road vehicle's drag reduction and paves the way for its future development.
+The unsteady Coanda blowing analyzed here complements the well-known steady actuation used in road vehicle's drag reduction and paves the way for its future development.